NiekD/pilight-addons/functions/LOOKUP.md

                         "state": "off"
                 },
 ```
-We want to show the state of mylamp translated to our own language in mylabel.
+We want to show the state of mylamp translated into our own language in mylabel.
 Of course we could create separate rules for different states to achieve that, but using LOOKUP, it can be done in one rule:
 ```
 "IF mylamp.state IS on OR mylamp.state IS off THEN label DEVICE mylabel TO LOOKUP(on=aan&off=uit, mylamp.state)";
 ```
-We can use (dummy) LABEL devices to store such lists when they are accessed by multiple rules.
+We can use (dummy) LABEL devices to store such lists if they are used by multiple rules.
 Simply  add a label to your config like:
 ```
                 "translate": {
                         "protocol": [ "generic_label" ],